CERT-Polska/Artemis/docs/generating-reports.rst

 Artemis can generate HTML reports containing a description of found vulnerabilities.
 An example report can be found in the :ref:`generating-reports-example-report` section.

-Such reports (in Polish, as Artemis supports report translations) are sent by CERT PL via e-mail to the scanned entities in our constituency.
+Such reports are sent by CERT PL via e-mail to the scanned entities in our constituency.

 These reports won't contain everything found by Artemis - custom logic (residing in ``artemis/reporting/modules/``) will make an educated guess whether a vulnerability